 It’s important to consider the amount of maintenance that you must carry out for your dock as well.
 A removable dock that you can wheel out of the water when you aren’t using it may not need as much attention as one that is constantly in contact with the water.
 The dock’s material also makes a large difference on maintenance needs.
 Plastic lumber and other plastic building materials usually do not need much more than an occasional scrubbing or pressure wash.
 The same goes for aluminum, which does not rust, and steel, which manufacturers can galvanize to resist the damaging effects of water.
 Wood is the material that calls for the most work, as you must periodically reapply stains or seals to protect it from moisture and sunlight.

-To create a dock that will remain strong through changing outdoor conditions, you could use the plastic structural lumber that Bedford Technology offers.
+To create a dock that will remain strong through changing outdoor conditions, you could use the plastic structural lumber that Tangent Materials offers.
 Call us to find out more about our products and the unique qualities they have.